 and his sexuality, his breath, his influences; the theory and the

 practice.
-Arguing that “a new line has started,” Rush captures the
+Arguing that “a new line has started,” RUSH

 urgency of a new model of production that resists the closure and